Challenging Young Men To Be Great: Head Coach Wyant On The Role of College Soccer

 Kim Wyant is the only woman coaching a Men’s Collegiate Soccer team and the first to lead a men’s team to the NCAA Tournament. #VioletPride #WeAreNYU

-Playing collegiate soccer is a dream for many youth soccer players and securing a roster spot is an honor.
-Playing college soccer is an exciting experience and one earned through hard work, dedication, and skill — and it is a real test of responsibility and accountability.
+Playing collegiate soccer is a dream for many youth players, and securing a roster spot is an honor.
+Playing college soccer is an exciting experience earned through hard work, dedication, and skill — and it is a real test of responsibility and accountability.
 Beyond the experiences on the pitch, playing college soccer prepares you for life after graduation.

 Currently, the only female head coach of an NCAA men’s soccer team, Kim Wyant has led New York University to an overall 35-32-6 record with four consecutive post-season bids.
 Going into her sixth season in charge at NYU, Wyant inspires her players to be their best on and off the field.

 As a player, Wyant is the former goalkeeper for the first U.S. Soccer Women’s National Team (USWNT) and protected the net in our country’s inaugural match in Italy in 1985.
-Wyant is responsible for the Women’s first shutout as the team earned it’s victory, a 2-0 win against Canada in 1986.
+Wyant is responsible for the Women’s first shutout as the team earned its victory, a 2-0 win against Canada in 1986.
 In 2008, Wyant received the National Soccer Hall of Fame, Special Recognition Award.
-According to U.S. Soccer, “Wyant and her teammates laid the groundwork for Americans to compete in, excel in and dominate the international women’s game.”
+U.S. Soccer states, “Wyant and her teammates laid the groundwork for Americans to compete in, excel in and dominate the international women’s game.”

-Wyant, along with her Assistant Coach, Joseph Ruesgen, has built a highly successful collegiate program at NYU.
-Working with hundreds of players over her career, Wyant understands the immense value college soccer brings to its players, its institution of higher learning, and to the game itself.
+Wyant and her Assistant Coach, Joseph Ruesgen, have built a highly successful collegiate program at NYU.
+Working with hundreds of players over her career, Wyant understands the immense value college soccer brings to its players, its institution of higher learning, and the game itself.

-While everyone hopes colleges and universities across America will be welcoming back students on campus, at the time of publishing, the world is still in the grip of the Coronavirus COVID-19, and the fall college season is uncertain.
+While everyone hopes colleges and universities across America will welcome students back on campus, at the time of publishing, the world is still in the grip of the coronavirus COVID-19, and the fall college season is uncertain.
 We hope to cover NYU playing the upcoming fall soccer season soon!

 Diane Scavuzzo Interviews NYU’s Men’s Head Coach Kim Wyant: